perrileah/perrileah/README.md

 # Hi, I'm Leah! 👋

-A former nonprofit professional, I am excited to begin my new career path as a web developer.
-I am also passionate about getting involved in my community and have served as Board Secretary for the LGBTQ+ Center Lake County the past 2 years.
+Full stack web developer passionate about creating positive change and making my community a better place for everyone.
+Through diverse experience in journalism, nonprofit management and marketing, I’ve developed strengths in problem solving, attention to detail, taking initiative, and persistence when seeing problems through to completion.
+I’m excited to leverage these strengths with my technical skills to contribute to a company that values social impact.

-- 🔭 I’m currently working on building an e-commerce store in Ruby on Rails
+- 🔭 I’m currently working on building brewery app in Ruby on Rails
-- 🌱 I’m currently learning more about SQL and schema design.
+- 🌱 I’m currently learning more about Python
 - 📫 How to reach me: perrileah2023@gmail.com or LinkedIn www.linkedin.com/in/leah-perri
 - 💚 Pronouns: they/them
 - 🥋 Fun Fact: I have a blue belt in Brazilian Jiu Jitsu & have been training for over 4 years!